khushboo56/khushboo56/README.md

 - 👋 Hi, I’m khushboo gupta.
-- 👀 I’m interested in coding.
+- 👀 I have a keen interest in Problem Solving and Web Development.
-- I am familiar with C , C++ and python.
+- I am familiar with techstacks like C++ , C , Python ,  React.js , javascript , html , css  .
-- 🌱 I’m currently learning data structure.
+- 🌱 I’m currently exploring Full Stack Development and Android Development..
-- 💞️ I’m looking to collaborate on basic development projects.
+- 💞️ I’m looking to collaborate on interesting Development projects.
 - 📫 How to reach me .Email me at kgupta8646@gmail.com.

 <!---